 - The parties will notify one another of every incident that could hinder fulfilment of the essential obligations of the Access Agreement, which will in any event include every relevant change, suspension and withdrawal of the Concession of the infrastructure manager, or of the Safety Certificate and/or Operating Licence of the railway undertaking. - The parties will in the Access Agreement agree on the manner (including the time and frequency) in which the railway undertaking will provide the information as referred to in section 3.4.6 of the Network Statement, and specify all other information that they will exchange with one another within the performance of their relationship. - 3.
 The parties will inform one another promptly if they have any information other than referred to in the previous paragraph, of which they know or should in all reasonableness realise that the titleholder or the infrastructure manager requires this information for the proper performance of the Access Agreement.
-This

-- obligation in any case pertains to all relevant safety information as referred to in Article 4 of Regulation (EU) No. 1078/2012. - 4.
-If one of the parties incurs a loss as a result of the actions of a third party or auxiliary persons, the parties will, if such is possible and can reasonably be expected, assist one another in determining the identity of the third party or auxiliary persons in question. - 5.
-The titleholder will, at no expense, provide the infrastructure manager with information required by the infrastructure manager in order: - a. to draw up a draft noise map as referred to in Article 7 of Directive 2002/49/EC of the European Parliament and of the Council of 25 June 2002 relating to the assessment and management of environmental noise, OJEU 2002, L 189, with regard to the noise load caused by the main railway network; - to comply with the obligations resting on the Netherlands pursuant to Regulation (EU) no. 2018/643 of the European Parliament and of the Council of 18 April 2018 with regard to rail transport statistics, OJEU 2018, L 1124; - c. for drawing up the compliance report on noise production limits as referred to in Section 11.22 Environmental Management Act as it read before the Environment and Planning Act came into force or for drawing up the monitoring report as referred to in Section 10.42b Environmental and Planning Decree, to the extent that and for as long as the said Act remains in force. - 6.
-The parties will ensure that personal data provided for the execution of the Access Agreement will only be processed in accordance with relevant laws and regulations, including (but not limited to) the GDPR.
+This obligation in any case pertains to all relevant safety information as referred to in Article 4 of Regulation (EU) No. 1078/2012.

+- 4. If one of the parties incurs a loss as a result of the actions of a third party or auxiliary persons, the parties will, if such is possible and can reasonably be expected, assist one another in determining the identity of the third party or auxiliary persons in question. - 5.
+The titleholder will, at no expense, provide the infrastructure manager with information required by the infrastructure manager in order: - a. to draw up a draft noise map as referred to in Article 7 of Directive 2002/49/EC of the European Parliament and of the Council of 25 June 2002 relating to the assessment and management of environmental noise, OJEU 2002, L 189, with regard to the noise load caused by the main railway network; - to comply with the obligations resting on the Netherlands pursuant to Regulation (EU) no. 2018/643 of the European Parliament and of the Council of 18 April 2018 with regard to rail transport statistics, OJEU 2018, L 1124; - c. to draw up the compliance report on noise production limits as referred to in Section 11.22 Environmental Management Act;

+After the Environment and Planning Act has come into force, subsection c is replaced by: for drawing up the compliance report on noise production limits as referred to in Section 11.22 Environmental Management Act as it read before the Environment and Planning Act came into force or for drawing up the monitoring report as referred to in Section 10.42b Environmental and Planning Decree, to the extent that and for as long as the said Act and Decree remain in force.

+6. The parties will ensure that personal data provided for the execution of the Access Agreement will only be processed in accordance with relevant laws and regulations, including (but not limited to) the GDPR.